NeowayLabs/klb/README.md

 ## Testing

-Take careful...
+Be careful...
 Running `make test` will invoke the `aws cli` to create resources on your aws account (if correctly set up)

 P.S.:
 - barefoot running is not implemented.